Check our Moving Abroad Checklist for Expats For Your Next International Move

-During my time in Chile, I never bought a car and the contract with my company assured me that if they dismissed me, they would cover any fine of my rent agreement.
+During my time in Chile, I never bought a car and the contract with my company assured me that if they dismissed me, they would cover any fine on my rent agreement.
 It was not the case in Qatar, but since I was sharing my flat there, after resigning from my job, I just needed to find someone to substitute me.
 I also didn’t need to sell any car because my flatmate Matteo had a nice deal with me, where I paid for part of his fuel, so he took me to and from work.
 Another very helpful strategy was to always rent furnished apartments, so I didn’t need to buy and sell furniture or worse, move it from one country to another.

 It was good that I was living light since my last move was not smooth.
 I needed to use my Plan B, for a reason that is quite common and is still not in this article.
 Therefore, I ask again for your patience for a small personal story and promise it can be useful for you.

 Simultaneously, I also had a job offer from a huge e-commerce corporation in Poland.
-Even though Poland was a pleasant country to live (and my girlfriend was Polish), I didn’t want to move from one big corp to another, so I refused their job and accepted the Spanish offer.
+Even though Poland was a pleasant country to live in (and my girlfriend was Polish), I didn’t want to move from one big corp to another, so I refused their job and accepted the Spanish offer.
 A few days later, I gave my one-month notice period in Doha.

 Only two weeks before I finally leave for Spain, they called me and told me they didn’t have the resources needed to apply for my visa.
-They told me I should do it myself, by my own resources and taking the risk of losing anything invested if the government rejected my working Visa.
+They told me I should do it myself, by my own resources, and take the risk of losing anything invested if the government rejected my working Visa.